Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Pxhere

 The area you’re shaving on your cat should have the skin stretched as taut as possible to avoid nicks.
-As you move to new areas around the cat’s body, always have the skin pulled tight and move the clippers slowly.
+As you move to new areas around the cat’s body, always have the skin pulled gently and move the clippers slowly.

 4. Move the Clippers

 Gently touch your cat with the clippers where the skin is pulled taut while talking to them in a calm, soothing tone.
 You want them to remain as relaxed as possible.
 Move the clippers along your cat’s back in the direction that the hair grows.
+For mats, you may need to approach them from several angles in order to shave them off.

 5. Leave Enough Length